 What Are the Benefits of University Coding Bootcamps?

-Besides access to job referrals, the opportunity to attend industry events, and the fact that you’d be learning key skills for tech, there are many benefits to attending a bootcamp at university.
+Besides access to job referrals, the opportunity to attend industry events, and the fact that you can learn key skills for tech, there are many benefits to attending a bootcamp at university.
 Let’s take a look at what these advantages of a university bootcamp are.

 University coding bootcamps are well-respected because each university puts its name on the coding certificate that graduates receive.
 With its reputation on the line, you can bet that these programs are well-vetted and time-tested for quality.

 There’s very little consistency in the coding bootcamp world.
-While most of these programs produce qualified graduates, there’s little consistency in the topic and quality of education across the board.
+While most of these programs produce qualified graduates, there’s little regularity in the topics covered and quality of education across the board.

 University bootcamps eliminate this issue by standardizing the curriculum and adopting time-tested and proven standards.
-This helps students get a consistently excellent coding education regardless of where they go to school.
+As such, college coding programs help students get a consistently excellent coding education regardless of where they go to school.
 This is also beneficial because it reduces the difficulty of coding bootcamps for some students due to its uniform nature.

-In the United States, most similar coding bootcamps cost between $8,000 and $20,000.
-An average cost range of $12,000 or more is nothing to scoff at, and it can cause quite a bit of confusion for applicants.
+In the United States, most similar coding bootcamps cost between 58,000 and $20,000.
+An average cost of nearly $12,000 or more is nothing to scoff at, and it can cause quite a bit of confusion for applicants.
 Are less costly bootcamps bad?
 Why is one program worth twice as much as another?
 While the answer isn’t so simple, Trilogy came up with an entirely different solution.

 The majority of university bootcamps differ in price regionally, but only by about $1,000 to $3,000.
 The Trilogy model allows students access to a great program at a reasonable price usually between around $10,000 and $13,000.